 Please see links below for current job opportunities.
 Thank you for your interest in joining the FolkTime team!

-- Identify recovering person’s abilities, strengths and assets and assist them to recognize and use them.
+- Explore recovering person’s abilities, strengths and assets and support them to recognize and use them

-- Assist individuals in learning to recognize early triggers and signs of relapse and use their individual coping strategies as an alternative to more structured services.
+- Assist individuals in learning to recognize activations and signs of relapse and support the use the individual’s coping strategies as an alternative to more structured services

 - Good written and verbal communication skills.

-- Competent with computers for word processing, internet, email and social media or able to learn these skills.
+- Competent with computers for daily record charting, appointment scheduling, emailing, and internet use or able to learn these things

 - Complete a 40-hour Oregon approved peer support training